 28.2.3.7 Each discharger shall provide protection from accidental discharge of prohibited or regulated materials or substances established by this Ordinance.
 Where necessary, facilities to prevent accidental discharge of prohibited materials shall be provided and maintained at the dischargers cost and expense.
 Detailed Slug Control Plans showing facilities and operating procedures to provide this protection shall be submitted to the municipality for review and shall be approved by the municipality before construction of the facility.
 Each existing discharger shall complete its plan and submit same to the municipality by January 1, 1983.
 No discharger who discharges to the municipal wastewater facilities after the aforesaid date shall be permitted to introduce pollutants into the system until Accidental Discharge Protection Procedures have been approved by the municipality.
 Review and approval of such plans and operating procedures by the municipality shall not relieve the discharger from the responsibility immediately upon the occurrence of a 'slug' or accidental discharge of substances prohibited by this Ordinance.
 The notification shall include location of discharge, date and time thereof, type of waste, concentration and volume, and corrective action.
-Any discharger who discharges slugs of prohibited materials shall be liable for any expense, loss or damage to the municipality on account thereof under State or Federal Law.
+Any discharger who discharges slugs of prohibited materials shall be liable for any expense, loss or damage to the municipal wastewater facilities in addition to the amount of any fines imposed on the municipality on account thereof under State or Federal Law.